 High Asset Divorce Cases

-High Asset Divorce Cases: There’s no question that cases with large assets bring complexities and challenges of a different sort.
-Our divorce attorneys have extensive experience representing individuals who are medical, legal and tax professionals; executives; business owners; and/or those who have acquired wealth through family succession planning.
-High-asset divorce cases often include multiple bank accounts, stock portfolios, businesses, and real properties, both in the couple’s home jurisdiction or elsewhere.
-Determining accurate values for the entire asset portfolio requires great experience and skill.
+There is no question that high asset cases bring a unique set of complexities and challenges.
+Our divorce attorneys have extensive experience representing a variety of legal, medical, and tax professionals; In addition to executives, business owners, and/or those who have acquired wealth from their family.
+High-asset divorce cases can often include dividing up multiple bank accounts, stock portfolios, businesses, and real properties (in the couple’s home jurisdiction or elsewhere).
+Therefore, determining an accurate value for the entire asset portfolio requires a great deal of experience and skill.

-Understanding the true value and scope of your property in divorce is paramount to achieving a fair division of assets between you and your spouse.
-The value of certain assets may be simple to determine, while other assets require value appraisals or input from certified accountants or other experts.
-The attorneys at McKean Smith take the necessary steps to prove the value of your property to properly prepare for negotiations in mediation or arbitration, or for presentation to the court.
+Understanding the true value and scope of your assets is paramount to achieving a fair division of assets between you and your spouse in a divorce.
+The value of certain assets will be simple to determine, while others may require value appraisals or input from certified experts to assign.
+The attorneys at McKean Smith will take the necessary steps to correctly establish the value of your property and properly prepare you for negotiations in mediation or presentations to the court.